jasonyang-ee/STM32-Dockerfile/README.md

-# 3. Use of This Image
+# 3. Basics of This Image

 This image is intended for building STM32 Microcontroller C/C++ Project Configured with CMake and Ninja.